Quiz Marketing: How It Works and How It Helps to Get More Leads

 Marquiz is a platform designed to simplify the process.
 It gives you all the tools to create interactive quizzes, test different approaches, and even start collecting leads for free.
 New users get up to 10 free leads in their account, so they can easily experiment, install the quiz, and connect ads.

-Here’s a step-by-step breakdown of how to create a quiz using Marquiz builder:
+Here’s a step-by-step guide on how to create a quiz using Marquiz builder:

 Step 1: Define Clear Goals